slior/adrflow/README.md

 The output is an HTML, using [vis.js](http://visjs.org/) do display the network graphic.

+## Customizations
+It's possible to customize the behavior of the tool in certain ways (with probably more to come).

+See the [customizations page](./doc/Customization.md) for details.

 ## Contributions
 Contributions are more than welcome of course.
 Please make sure to follow conventions where applicable, and that all tests pass before submitting a pull request.